Philadelphia County, Pennsylvania: Politics

+The shrinking Democratic margins are largely due to increasing Republican gains in Northeast Philadelphia.
+In 2024, Republican Joe Picozzi flipped a Pennsylvania State Senate seat in Northeast Philadelphia.
+The shift extended to southern Bucks County, which also flipped Republican for the first time since 1988.

-Philadelphia County is overwhelmingly Democratic, having given the Democratic presidential candidate their largest percentage of any county in Pennsylvania in every election since 1968.
-The county has voted for the Democrat in every presidential election since 1936.
-In 1972, it was the only county in the state to vote for George McGovern over Richard Nixon.
-Even Republican Senator Arlen Specter, a Philadelphia resident, did not receive one third of the Philadelphia vote in the 2004 U.S. Senate election, which he won easily.
+Even Republican Senator Arlen Specter, a Philadelphia resident, did not receive more than one-third of the Philadelphia vote in the 2004 U.S. Senate election, which he won easily.
 In his first senate election, in 1980, he did win the county, which was the last time any Republican won the county in a statewide election; however, Specter switched to the Democratic Party in 2009 and was defeated in the 2010 Democratic Primary.